$\texttt{Spglib}$: a software library for crystal symmetry search: Introduction

-In crystal symmetry search, space group operations are searched from a crystal structure where small deviations of atoms from their ideal positions are tolerated on purpose.
-Namely we want to obtain the coset representatives of the space group $\mathbb{S}$ with respect to the translation group $\mathbb{T}$.
-Some other useful information about the crystal structure is derived simultaneously along running the algorithm.
+Using the \texttt{spglib} code, space group operations are searched from a crystal structure in which small deviations of atomic positions from their ideal positions should be tolerated.
+As a result, we obtain the coset representatives of the space group $\mathbb{S}$ with respect to the translation group $\mathbb{T}$.
+Some other useful information about the crystal symmetry is derived simultaneously with running the algorithm.
+After many years of development, the \texttt{spglib} code has become one of the key software libraries in the scientific community.
+Since many software packages rely on it already, the \texttt{spglib} code is expected to be well maintained and live longer.
+Therefore, this paper aims to invite developers of the \texttt{spglib} code by presenting a detailed algorithm implemented in the \texttt{spglib} code.

-In the algorithm outlined in this paper, we employ an iterative approach to determined space group operations for the initial input crystal structure at a specified tolerance distance.
+In the algorithm outlined in this paper, we employ an iterative approach to determine space group operations for the initial input crystal structure at a given distance tolerance.
 The flowchart of the algorithm is presented in Fig.~\ref{fig:flowchart}.
 There are four stages in the algorithm: primitive cell search, space group operation search, identification of space group type, and finalization.
-These stages are subdivided into the smaller steps.
-The algorithm continues until obtained symmetry satisfies all given crystallographic constraints by slightly adjusting the tolerance value.
-There are iteration loops in the algorithm.
+These stages are subdivided into smaller steps.
+The algorithm continues until the obtained symmetry operations satisfy all given crystallographic constraints under minimum adjustment of the tolerance value.
+There are nested iteration loops in the algorithm.
 Some loops are explicitly depicted in Fig.~\ref{fig:flowchart}.
 A few more loops are contained inside the blocks.
 The tolerance value is decreased when the operation fails in each loop.
-One exception is the step (e), where both increasing and decreasing the tolerance value are attempted.
+One exception is step (e), where both increasing and decreasing the tolerance value are attempted.

-In the following sections, the details of the algorithm are explained.
-Notations, algebra, and look-up tables used in this text are summarized in Appendices.
+This paper concentrates on the algorithms designed for searching space group operations and identifying the space group types.
+The algorithm related to the magnetic space group, which builds upon the space group algorithm, is discussed in another publication.\cite{Shinohara-MSG} A tolerance parameter, which is crucial for the algorithm in the \texttt{spglib} code, is detailed in the following section.
+Notations, algebra, and look-up tables utilized in this paper are compiled in the Appendices.